How Medi-Cal’s Fiscal Balancing Act Could Soon Become More Challenging

 The substantial increase in non-General Fund support for Medi-Cal has been driven by several factors, including:

 - More generous federal cost-sharing.
 California and the federal government equally split the cost of services for most Medi-Cal enrollees.
 However, the Affordable Care Act (ACA) included more generous federal cost-sharing for certain beneficiaries.
-The federal government pays 93% of the cost for the Medi-Cal expansion population, which consists of low-income non-elderly adults who became newly eligible in 2014.
+The federal government pays 93% of the cost for the Medi-Cal expansion population, which consists of nonelderly adults with low incomes who became newly eligible in 2014.
 In addition, federal dollars fund 88% of the cost for children who are enrolled in Medi-Cal as part of the Children’s Health Insurance Program (CHIP).
 Like a see-saw, higher federal cost-sharing leads to lower state cost-sharing, freeing up state General Fund dollars.

 - Creative financing.
 California has tapped into alternative in-state financing sources to support Medi-Cal, including local matching funds (such as from counties and public hospital systems), provider fees, and a tax on MCOs.
 These alternative sources of financing allow California to draw down more federal funding for Medi-Cal while minimizing the impact on the General Fund.